Overview

 You will be given a steroid emergency card by your doctor or pharmacist.
 The card alerts healthcare staff that you are taking daily steroids as a critical medicine.

-You should show this card to other healthcare professionals, such as dentists, that are treating you.
+You should show this card to other healthcare professionals, such as dentists, that treat you.

 Vaccines